oshokin/zvuk-grabber/README.md

      ```
    - **Windows**:
      ```bash
-     zvuk-grabber           # Just double-click or run from the terminal
+     zvuk-grabber           # Run the executable
      ```

 5. **Enjoy Your Music!** 🎶
    Start downloading your favorite tracks, albums, and playlists.
-Meow! 🐾

 * * *